 For instance, you can get a post office box in just your name or a disposable cell phone with prepaid minutes on it.
 Perhaps you also want to open a bank account or new credit card in your name, but ensuring that statements do not arrive at your home address.

 Finding an Attorney

 Find an attorney that has experience handling domestic abuse situations.
 Someone who is strategic yet compassionate to what you are going through is likely to be the best match.
 If you do not have money to pay an attorney, you can contact the National Domestic Violence Hotline 1-800-799-SAFE (7233).
 This organization can get you in touch with an attorney who may volunteer their services or negotiate a way to get payments when you can afford it.

 Leaving Your Home

 If you have children, pack a getaway pack for them and yourself.
 You may even want to choose a safe word with your children, and if they hear you use it, they know to grab their bags and follow you immediately out the door.
-Your domestic violence lawyer in Chandler, AZ can give you the necessary paperwork to file a restraining order against your spouse.
+Your domestic violence lawyer can give you the necessary paperwork to file a restraining order against your spouse.